Ben DiNucci

-Benjamin Anthony DiNucci (born November 24, 1996), is an American football quarterback for the Seattle Sea Dragons of the XFL.
-He played college football at James Madison and was drafted by the Dallas Cowboys of the National Football League (NFL) in the seventh round of the 2020 NFL Draft.
+Benjamin Anthony DiNucci (born November 24, 1996) is an American professional football quarterback.
+He played college football for the Pittsburgh Panthers and James Madison Dukes and was selected by the Dallas Cowboys of the NFL in the seventh round of the 2020 NFL draft.
+He has also played for the Seattle Sea Dragons in the XFL in 2023, leading them to the playoffs.

-Early years
+Early life

 DiNucci attended Pine-Richland High School in Gibsonia, Pennsylvania, where he played high school football.
 As a sophomore, he became a starter at quarterback.

 As a senior, he threw for a WPIAL-record 4,269 yards becoming the first player in Pennsylvania history to throw for over 4,000 yards in a season with 46 touchdowns and 9 interceptions.
 He led his team to a 15–1 record, and a state AAAA championship game appearance.
 He received 2014–2015 Gatorade Player of the Year for the state of Pennsylvania, second-team USA TODAY All-American, Pennsylvania Sports Writers Class AAAA Player of the Year, Pennsylvania Football News Class AAAA Offensive Player of the Year honors.

 DiNucci finished his high school career with 548 of 809 completions for 7,619 yards, and 72 touchdowns.